Code-Institute-Submissions/Selsey-Book-Club/README.md

-<h1 align="center">Selsey Book Club Website</h1>
+<h1 align="center">Selsey Book Club</h1>

 [View the live project here.](https://debarati-datta.github.io/Selsey-Book-Club/)

-This is the website for a neighbourhood book lovers club.
+This is the website for a neighbourhood book-lovers club.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for members and non-members.

 ## Let's Talk Books